High-demand, Rewarding Careers Helping Others

 Pueblo Community College is recognized by the Colorado Department of Public Health and Environment (CDPHE) as an Approved Training Entity and is looking for students interested in becoming a Qualified Medication Administration Person (QMAP).
 This 2 day course will qualify you to administer medications in authorized settings including assisted living residences, alternative care facilities, residential child care facilities, secure residential treatment centers and state certified adult day programs.
 For more information and class schedule contact: firstname.lastname@example.org or 719-549-3483.

 Certified Addiction Counselor Classes

 Pueblo Community College offers Certified Addiction Counselor (CAC) classes.
 Many of the CAC courses are online and are completed in two weeks.
 Those interested in enrolling must have a high school diploma or GED.
 Please note there are changes to CAC training programs and requirements as of April 1, 2021.
-(Keep the current information there please).
-For more information view our CAC Summer and Fall Flyer or email email@example.com.
+For more information view our CAC Fall Schedule or email email@example.com.